The Eternal message of the Upanishads as a source of wisdom

 The Upanishads give innumerable messages to us so that we inculcate the values and ideals spoken of by them.
 They bring about an ideal society and an ideal individual as well.

-This is the eternal message of the Upanishads.
+This in sum is, ‘The eternal message of the Upanishads’.

 Pureprayer is a leading App based and web based platform offering Puja-Homa-Pariharas and SpiRitual Journeys-Darshan and Puja packages to several important holy and sacred destinations.